TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/aws/ami/troubleshooting/_index.md

 Device join failure could be due to a number of reasons.
 Ensure that the device settings are correct.
 This includes the JoinEUI, DevEUI and/or AppKey/NwkKey and the frequency plan settings.
 Check the logs as described above to locate the potential cause of the issue.

+### I have tried deploying the stack a few times.
+Now I suddenly cannot get the TLS certficate

+In our stack we use Let's Encrypt certificates, which are requested upon stack deployment.
+There are quotas in place, once you hit them you need to wait before requesting a certificate again.
+If you're redeploying the stack multiple times for testing purposes, use a different domain, so that you don't hit the limit in your production environment.
+For details, please refer to the [Let's Encrypt website](https://letsencrypt.org/docs/rate-limits/).

+## My update has failed, and I don't know the details

+You can find logs in the `/tti/bootstrap/*.log` files.

 ## Professional Support

 Additional paid support for this deployment is offered by The Things Industries.
 You can [contact The Things Industries support](mailto:support@thethingsindustries.com) or visit [the support page](https://www.thethingsindustries.com/stack/aws/support).